George S. Patton (attorney): Career

 Patton was admitted to the bar in 1880 and practiced in Los Angeles as a member of his family's law firm, now renamed Glassell, Smith and Patton.
 According to some sources, he served as the first City Attorney of Pasadena, but the city's records for its officeholders do not include his name.

 In 1882, Patton was elected to a seat on the Los Angeles board of education and he served as the board's secretary.
 Patton also became active in the California National Guard, and was appointed inspector of the 1st Brigade with the rank of major.

 In January 1887, he became Los Angeles County District Attorney and he served until resigning in April 1887 because of ill health.

 The Patton family later moved to Lake Vineyard, a large landholding in San Gabriel, California, where they grew oranges, operated a winery, and raised other crops.

-In 1894, Patton was the Democratic nominee for the United States House of Representatives from California's 6th District and lost to Republican James McLaclan.
-In 1896, he was a candidate for the Democratic nomination in the 6th District.
+In 1894, Patton was the Democratic nominee for the United States House of Representatives from California's 6th District but lost to Republican James McLaclan.
+In 1896, he was again a candidate for the Democratic nomination in the 6th District.
 After he and another candidate were tied for several ballots, both withdrew in favor of a compromise choice, Harry W. Patton (no relation).

 Patton was a longtime friend and neighbor of businessman Henry E. Huntington.
 Beginning in 1902, Patton worked as an executive for Huntington's real estate development company, which was responsible for construction and settlement in much of the San Gabriel Valley, and extended throughout southern California.

 In 1913 the city of San Marino was incorporated separately from San Gabriel, and Patton was elected the first mayor of San Marino.
 He served from April 1913 to April 1922, and again from October 1922 to August 1924.

 Patton was the 1916 Democratic nominee for U.S. Senator from California.
 Running as a conservative opposed to women's suffrage and other reforms, on November 7, 1916, Patton lost the general election to Governor Hiram Johnson, a progressive Republican.